What are the most common cheat day and cheat meal mistakes the majority of us are guilty of? And how can we correct them?

 However, cheating incorrectly can stop your progress and even take you back a few steps.

-Here is the list of the biggest cheat day or cheat meal mistakes:
+Here is the list of the biggest cheat day and cheat meal mistakes:

 - Having cheat days, not cheat meals